 Earth Day is celebrated every year on April 22.
-People from all over the world dedicate time and energy to raise awareness within their communities that our planet Earth is in trouble.
-Severe problems are caused by overpopulation and the consumption of natural resources.
-We all need to conserve energy and resources daily; otherwise, future generations will suffer the consequences of decisions we are making now.
+People from all over the world dedicate time and energy to increase an awareness that our planet Earth is in trouble.
+Problems are caused by overpopulation and the consumption of natural resources.
+But there are things we can do.
+We all need to conserve energy and resources daily; otherwise, future generations will suffer the consequences of the decisions we are making now.

 The first Earth Day was launched on April 22, 1970 because organizers believed we needed to restore the health of our ecosystem.
 At that time, many cities in the United States were affected by land, water, and air pollution.
 There were also concerns regarding nuclear power and toxic chemicals.